spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-ssl-certificates.md

   # uploading a file from the computer where Ansible is running.
   - dest: "{{ devture_traefik_ssl_dir_path }}/privkey.pem"
     src: /path/on/your/Ansible/computer/to/privkey.pem
+	# Alternatively, comment out `src` above and uncomment the lines below to provide the certificate content inline.
+	# Note the indentation level.
+	# content: |
+	#   FILE CONTENT
+	#   HERE

   # Create the cert.pem file on the server
   # uploading a file from the computer where Ansible is running.
   - dest: "{{ devture_traefik_ssl_dir_path }}/cert.pem"
     src: /path/on/your/Ansible/computer/to/cert.pem
+	# Alternatively, comment out `src` above and uncomment the lines below to provide the certificate content inline.
+	# Note the indentation level.
+	# content: |
+	#   FILE CONTENT
+	#   HERE

   # Create the custom Traefik configuration.
-  # The `/ssl/..` paths below are in-container paths, not paths on the host.
+  # The `/ssl/..` paths below are in-container paths, not paths on the host (/`devture-traefik/ssl/..`).
 Do not change them!
   - dest: "{{ devture_traefik_config_dir_path }}/certificates.yml"
     content: |
       tls: